sambunting/nuxt-docs/docs/listr2/content/en/general-usage/retry.md

 ## Access via Task

-Retrying is self aware and you can access from the task if it is retrying via `task.isRetrying()`.
-It will either return an object of `count: number, withError: any` where `count` will be `0` for not repeating tasks and `withError` is the last encountered error if retrying.
+Retrying is self-aware and you can access from the task if it is retrying via `task.isRetrying()`.
+It will either return an object of `count: number, withError: any` where `count` will be `0` for not repeating tasks, and `withError` is the last encountered error if retrying.

 ### Access the Retry count